-Remind yourself that the world has so much to offer and you can live so many different stories by just putting yourself out there.
+Remind yourself that the world has so much to offer, and you can tell so many different stories by just putting yourself out there.

 10. Map Out An Adjusted Future For Yourself

-Don’t be shy and afraid to list even the most preposterous of things.
+Don’t be shy or afraid to list even the most preposterous of things.

 This is your future.
 It belongs to you and nobody else.